 These side effects can last an amazingly long time, as it clears your system.

-Luckily, though, breathing in borax or boric acid fumes don’t have the same effect every time.
+Luckily, breathing in borax or boric acid fumes doesn’t have the same effect every time.

 By scattering it on your carpet or putting it in your washing, you won’t come into contact with enough of the stuff to experience any side effects.

-However, it’s still best practice that you wash your hands after you use it, in this way you can avoid getting any issue in your eyes and mouth.
+However, it’s still the best practice that you wash your hands after you use it.
+In this way, you can avoid getting any issue in your eyes and mouth.

 Don’t swallow it, try not to inhale it, and make sure it doesn’t come into contact with broken skin.

 How to Remove Bed Bugs from Clothes with Borax

 You do not need to use borax when you’re washing clothes to kill bed bugs.